Phase shift-cavity ring down spectroscopy in linear and active fiber cavities for sensing applications at 1550 nm: Simulation results

-where $\alpha_w$ is the absorption coefficient of DI water, $\alpha_g$ absorption coefficient of glucose, $C_w$ is the DI water concentration, $C_g$ is the glucose concentration, and $f_w^g$ is the water displacement coefficient of glucose.
-In equation (\ref{Cha4_Eq23}), the first and second terms represent absorption due to water and glucose.
-The last term deducts a portion of water absorption from that solution part, which is replaced by glucose.
-It is mandatory to include refractive index changes to understand the whole picture of a solution's absorption process.
-The increase in the concentration of a solution brings two effects in the picture, i.e., a change in the refractive index and a change in the solution's absorption.
+The increase in the glucose concentration of a solution brings two effects in the picture, i.e., a change in the refractive index and a change in the solution's absorption.
 Furthermore, the refractive index's increase enhances the evanescent field and a corresponding increase in $\Gamma$ of the tapered fiber.
-The large evanescent field interacts with a large solution portion, and hence, the absorption loss increases, as shown in equation (\ref{Cha4_Eq23}).
+The large evanescent field interacts with a large solution portion, and hence, the absorption loss increases, as predicted by equation~\eqref{Cha4_Eq23}.
 In parallel, an increase in glucose concentration also changes the absorption loss of the solution such that, if $\alpha_g < \alpha_w f_w^g$, there is a decrease in the absorption loss while for $\alpha_g > \alpha_w f_w^g$ the absorption loss increases.
 The solution's net absorption loss is a combined effect of an increase in the loss due to the evanescent field and a change in the absorption loss due to increased glucose concentration.

-We obtain a linear curve of $\Gamma$ as a function of glucose concentrations.
-We then plot each curve slope against the tapered fiber's corresponding radius, as shown in Fig. (\ref{Ch4_Fig_3}).
-Each data point is generated for refractive index changes of $10^{-4}-10^{-2}$.